fermofou/fermofou.github.io/_projects/sorteosTec.md

 - Bernardo Willis A00837831
 - Julen Hoppenstedt A01174098

-This is a webpage that integrates the current (April 2024) Sorteos Tec webpage functionality alongside new games developed on Unity, that saves all transactions carried out in a cloud mySQL database hosten on Aiven servers.
+This is a webpage that integrates the current (April 2024) Sorteos Tec webpage functionality alongside new games developed on Unity, that saves all transactions carried out in a cloud mySQL database hosted on Aiven servers.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">